The Road

 "That's sad," Mary said.

-Mary turned this over in silence.
-Whatever she was deciding, she kept it to herself.
+Mary turned this over in silence, and whatever she was deciding about it, she kept it to herself.

 The road dipped at the bottom of a long field and she heard the river before she saw it.
 A low, constant sound underneath the wind.